Food & Diabetes Search

 💉 Suggested Bolus

-Consider pairing with fiber-rich vegetables, lean proteins, and healthy fats to slow down digestion and minimize blood sugar spikes.
+Pair with fiber-rich vegetables or lean proteins to slow down digestion and minimize blood sugar spikes.

 🍽️ Best Paired With (Veg)